Other energy companies reviews

 First Utility customer score

-First Utility comes 11th of 23 energy companies rated by 8,917 members of the public in the annual Which? customer survey - the biggest of its kind.
+First Utility comes joint 12th out of 31 energy companies rated by 8,761 members of the public in the annual Which? customer survey - the biggest of its kind.
+The other company in 12th place was Ebico.

 First Utility customer